kemsig/cse-15l-lab-report/lab-report-three.md

 During week 4 had explored various bugs in the following [repo](https://github.com/ucsd-cse15l-f23/lab3).

 **A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)**
-When JUnit testing typically if oyu wrote your tester correctly, but your code is faulty, the tester will pose an error meessage.
+When JUnit testing typically if you wrote your tester correctly, but your code is faulty, the tester will pose an error meessage.
 This means the input was failure-inducing.

 The input that causes failure in this case is ```{1,2,3}```, because it fails to be the expected output of ```{3, 2, 1}```.